quickconverts.org

 Idler - YouTube The Idler is a magazine and Academy helping people to slow down, have fun and live well.
 We produce a bi-monthly magazine and a range of brilliant online classes.
 Our members get the …

 The Idler (1993) - Wikipedia The Idler is a bi-monthly magazine, devoted to its ethos of 'idling'.
-Founded in 1993 by Tom Hodgkinson and Gavin Pretor-Pinney, the publication's intention is to improve public …
+Founded in 1993 by Tom Hodgkinson and Gavin Pretor-Pinney, the publication's intention is to improve public perception of …